-- Store on site the difference in volume between the 2-year 24-hour preconstruction runoff and the 25-year 24-hour post construction runoff using City of Cambridge Projected rainfall data for 2070 - Peak development discharge rate less than existing conditions - Manage stormwater runoff to reduce 90% TSS and at least 65% TP from New Development and 80% TSS and at least 65% TP from Redevelopment projects. - Manage sewer discharge to ensure no increase in CSOs or SSOs - If feasible, build to the 2070 10-year storm with a recovery plan for the 2070 100-year storm
+- Store on site the difference in volume between the 2-year 24-hour preconstruction runoff and the 25-year 24-hour post construction runoff - Peak development discharge rate less than existing conditions - Manage stormwater runoff to reduce 80% TSS and 65% TP from site. - Manage sewer discharge to ensure no increase in CSOs or SSOs - If feasible, build to the 2070 10-year storm with a recovery plan for the 2070 100-year storm

 These standards are primarily intended to improve water quality and to mitigate potential flooding impacts to the project site (and abutters) and ensure that City infrastructure has the capacity to manage flows generated from developed or redeveloped properties.
-In response to ongoing climate change and resiliency planning efforts the City modified onsite storage requirements to utilize projected 2070 storm events.
+In response to ongoing climate change and resiliency planning efforts the City is considering modification to the onsite storage requirements to consider projected 2070 storm events.